MaJhuRodrigues/MaJhuRodrigues/README.md

 - 👀 I’m interested in new and innovative projects
 - 🌱 I’m currently learning create websites
 - 💞️ I’m looking to collaborate on help new people
-- 📫 How to reach me Right through here
+- 📫 How to reach me here

 <!---
 MaJhuRodrigues/MaJhuRodrigues is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.